Kaspa Price Hits $0.13 on Major Exchanges (KAS)

 Kaspa Coin Profile

 Kaspa was first traded on November 25th, 2021.
-Kaspa’s total supply is 21,686,740,806 coins.
-The official message board for Kaspa is medium.com/kaspa-currency.
+Kaspa’s total supply is 21,695,713,086 coins.
+The official website for Kaspa is www.kaspa.org.
 Kaspa’s official Twitter account is @kaspacurrency.
-The official website for Kaspa is www.kaspa.org.
 The Reddit community for Kaspa is https://reddit.com/r/kaspa and the currency’s Github account can be viewed here.
+The official message board for Kaspa is medium.com/kaspa-currency.

 Kaspa Coin Trading